Modesto Gavazzi (archbishop)

 Modesto Gavazzi, O.F.M.
 Conv. (died 1657) was a Roman Catholic prelate who served as Archbishop of Chieti (1657).

 Biography

 Modesto Gavazzi was ordained a priest in the Order of Friars Minor Conventual.

 On 19 Feb 1657, he was appointed during the papacy of Pope Alexander VII as Archbishop of Chieti.
-He died soon after on 6 Mar 1657.
+He died soon after on 6 Mar 1657, a claim which is contradicted by the grant of the pallium to him on 12 March 1657.

 Modesto Gavazzi was scholastic philosopher and a close friend and colleague of the better-known Scotists Bonaventura Belluto (1600–76) and Bartholomew Mastrius.